 From 1st July 2021 we are open to applications for grants from farmers and land managers within the Malvern Hills AONB designation.
-There’s a list of all the projects to date and more detailed case studies within the Malvern Hills AONB too.
+There’s a list of all the projects in year 1; year 2 ; and year 3 ; plus more detailed case studies within the Malvern Hills AONB too.
 You can see what the scheme has supported nationally in a report on the first year, and another in the second year.

 The grant programme runs until March 2025 and we strongly advise you to contact us about your plans for an application, however unformed they might be at the moment.
 In the first instance, please contact Sash Warden by email or phone 01905 844686.
 Before doing so you might like to read the following general points about the programme:

 - The programme covers grants for improvements to the natural environment, cultural heritage and public access.